The Founder’s Journey:

 My final deployment was the culmination of everything I had learned.
 In many ways, it was the capstone of my career; two years within a battlefield of politics, negotiation, and leadership under relentless pressure.

-Thousands of personnel, all with conflicting missions, all competing for the same limited resources.
+• Thousands of personnel, all with conflicting mission priorities, all competing for the same limited resources.

-Different military branches rotating in and out, each with their own rules, equipment, priorities, and requirements.
+• Units from all military branches rotating in and out, each with its own rules, equipment, missions, and requirements.

 My job?
 Balance it all.

-I had to master the art of prediction.
+I had harness my talent for planning & problem solving to master the art of prediction.

 Every decision was a domino effect.
-I had to make "recommendations" on who got what, in which area, and when, often without being able to explain to those affected.
+I made "recommendations" on who got what, in which area, and when, often without being able to explain to those affected.
 Planning for contingencies, like a refugee crisis, became second nature.

-I was both the most sought-after and the least-liked person on base.
-I could make seemingly impossible things happen, but every “yes” meant someone else heard “no,” or often, “you’re getting moved.”
+I was one of the most sought-after and least-liked people on the installation.
+I could make seemingly impossible things happen, but every “yes” often meant someone else got bad news.
 Every unforeseen contingency could snowball into mission failure.

 My job wasn’t about being popular.
 It was about ensuring the mission didn’t collapse under its own weight.

-I navigated strained relationships, brokered deals that benefited multiple parties, and pulled together solutions that had second and third-order effects for whole units who would never know they were benefiting.
+I navigated strained relationships, brokered deals that benefited multiple parties, delivered unexpected quality-of-life improvements, and devised solutions that had second- and third-order effects for entire units who would never know they benefited.

 But internally, I was unraveling.